sheanmassey/sheanmassey.github.io/sysadmin-notes/index.md

 Over the past year I've been responsible for all the IT tasks in a classic Microsoft environment for a small company (<40 users).
 Upon my arrival I was introduced for the first time to MS Exchange Server and MS Active Directory.
 As a Linux and FOSS fanatic I'll have a very hard time expressing my disgust of either let alone both through writing.
-They make me want to quit computing altogther, move to some remote location, and become a farmer..
+They make me want to quit computing altogther, move to some remote location, and start a farm.

 I'd like to use this page to collect some of the most common tasks, work arounds, or what not as a form of personal documentation.
 Thankfully I don't need to touch MS servers daily but unfortunately that also means that I frequently forget how I did X or Y, *that